 - Configure it to disable Turbo Boost automatically at launch.

-- Enable / Disable Turbo Boost automatically (only on Pro version)
+- Enable / Disable Turbo Boost automatically for a set of apps (only on Pro version).

 - Check your CPU temp and fan speed.